instruct-br/puppet-puppetserver/README.md

 **If you are looking into puppet 4 and puppetserver 2 please use an older version of this module.**

-This module can also configure puppetdb integration.
+This module can also configure puppetdb integration, but it does not configure the agent.

 This is a very simple module, usually used for development and test purposes.